AI systems recommend your competitors more than you.

 Questions buyers ask first.

-If yours isn't here, write to [email protected].
+If yours isn't here, write to hello@answerability.ai.

 No. AI engines do not publish their retrieval or ranking weights, and any honest practice has to refuse a guarantee.
-What we do guarantee is the artifact: a scored URL ledger, scoped work orders, a sequenced roadmap, and a re-audit at day 90 against the identical prompt set so movement is measurable.
+What we do guarantee is the artifact: a scored URL ledger, scoped work orders, a sequenced roadmap, and monthly Visibility Intelligence against the identical prompt set so movement is measurable.
+In our own dogfooding — see /insights/who-to-hire-for-ai-search — we ran the Answerability Diagnostic on ourselves in May 2026 against the prompt “who should I hire for AI search”: Grok recommended four competitor agencies and omitted Answerability entirely, then explained why in our own framework’s vocabulary when we asked.
+The published note names exactly which Content, Retrieval, and Trust signals were missing, and which ones moved on the re-test.

 The framework, the engine set, and the scoring rubric are standing protocol.
 Every other element — the buyer archetypes, the 60 prompts, the URL ledger, the competitor landscape, the work orders, the 30-day roadmap — is built from your domain, your buyers, and your category.
+The May 2026 Answerability Index pilot makes this concrete: the same six-prompt protocol produced a 0.38 inter-engine overlap on commercial insurance brokers, 0.85 on B2B SaaS and industrial manufacturing, and 0.24 on personal injury law — three different competitive structures, three different sets of work orders.
+Frozen categories need an entity-clarity and corroboration-density push; molten categories need answer-pattern building; fragmented categories need engine-specific corroboration sets.

 If we ran the audit against your two closest competitors next week, you’d get three reports that look related in chrome and unrelated in content.